johnsyweb/crashcourse/README.md

 ### CourseSimulation

-Manages the visualization and interactive simulation of the course.
+Manages the visualisation and interactive simulation of the course.
 It coordinates between the Map, Course, and Simulator components to provide a coherent simulation experience.

 ### FileUploadSection